Impact of non-stationarity on hybrid ensemble filters: A study with a doubly stochastic advection-diffusion-decay model: Conclusions

 \section{Conclusions}

 In this paper we have presented a new doubly stochastic advection-diffusion-decay model (DSADM) on the circle.
-Doubly stochastic means that not only the model's forcing is stochastic, the model's coefficients (parameters) are random as well.
-Moreover, the parameters are specified to be transformed Gaussian random fields that satisfy their own stochastic advection-diffusion-decay models with constant coefficients.
-Thus, the DSADM is hierarchical, built of linear evolutionary stochastic partial differential equations at two levels in the hierarchy.
-In numerical experiments, the DSADM is shown to produce non-stationary spatio-temporal fields with conveniently tunable structure.
+Double stochasticity means that not only the model forcing is stochastic, the model coefficients (parameters) are random as well.
+The parameters are specified to be transformed Gaussian random fields, with each Gaussian field satisfying its own stochastic advection-diffusion-decay model with constant coefficients.
+Thus, DSADM is hierarchical, built of linear stochastic partial differential equations at two levels in the hierarchy.
+DSADM is designed to be used as a toy model of truth to test and develop data assimilation methodologies.

-The main advantage of DSADM is its capability of generating spatio-temporal random fields with the tunable degree of non-stationarity in space and time, while maintaining linearity and Gaussianity.
-This allows, first, to separate effects of non-stationarity from effects of nonlinearity and non-Gaussianity (which is impossible with nonlinear models of ``truth'').
-Second, linearity and Gaussianity allow the use of an unbeatable benchmark (the Kalman filter in this case) for approximate filters, which, again, is rarely possible with nonlinear models.
+The main advantage of DSADM is its capability of generating spatiotemporal random fields with tunable non-stationarity in space and time, while maintaining linearity and Gaussianity.
+This allows one, first, to separate effects of non-stationarity from effects of nonlinearity and non-Gaussianity (which is impossible with nonlinear models of truth).
+Second, linearity and Gaussianity allow the use of the Kalman filter as an unbeatable benchmark, which, again, is rarely possible with nonlinear models.
+With a small modification, DSADM can also be used to study the role of non-Gaussianity not caused by nonlinearity (say, non-Gaussianity of observation or model errors).